Dive Sites / 238 views

-The Blue Hole is a diving location on the southeast Sinai, a few kilometres north of Dahab, Egypt on the coast of the Red Sea.
-Located about thirty minutes jeep ride from Dahab, it is accessible from shore with entry into the blue water just a few meters from the rocky shoreline.
+The Blue Hole is a diving location on the southeast Sinai, a few kilometres north of Dahab, Egypt.
+This dive site is located about thirty minutes jeep ride from Daha.
+It is accessible from shore with entry into the blue water just a few meters from the rocky shoreline.
 Bedouin type facilities surround the main entry – exit points, with toilets, seating, food and drinks available.
-Whilst entry into the Blue Hole pool is one option, quite a nice alternative is to make a short walk to the north, along the rocky coastal path and enter through a gap in the shoreline rocks.
+Whilst entry into the Blue Hole pool is one option.
+Quite a nice alternative is to make a short walk to the north.
+Along the rocky coastal path and enter through a gap in the shoreline rocks.

 Did you dive here?
 Let us know in the comments below.